 Cameron Hills is located within Alberta’s Green Area for public lands which are managed for recreation, ecosystem significance and services, in addition to natural resources.
 Public lands in the Green Area can have government granted dispositions for the extraction and development of natural resources such as forestry and petroleum.
 Management and administration of public lands within Alberta is overseen by two regulatory bodies: the Alberta Energy Regulator and Alberta Environment and Parks.
 Public land dispositions are regulated under two pieces of legislation within the province of Alberta: the Public Lands Act and Public Lands Administration Regulation.
 Other relevant provincial legislation includes, but is not limited to Recreational Access Regulations, and the Environmental Protection and Enhancement Act (Alberta 2014).

-Wood bison are classified as Threatened under the Species At Risk Act, in addition to the Hay-Zama herd being listed as Endangered under Alberta’s Wildlife Act.
+Wood bison are classified as Threatened under the Species At Risk Act, in addition to some herds being designated as Endangered or as Subject Animals under Alberta’s Wildlife Act.
 As per the Government of Alberta, “Free-roaming wood bison found in northwestern Alberta’s Bison Protection Area are considered to be wildlife, and receive protection under the Wildlife Act.
 It is illegal to hunt, harm, or traffic in the bison within this area without a licence”.

 The Cameron Hills wilderness is situated within the Alberta’s Bison Protection Area which was designated in 1995, and spans an area of 40,000km2.
 This protected area includes AWA’s Hay-Zama Area of Concern, Bistcho Area of Concern, in addition to the northern portion of AWA’s Chinchaga Area of Concern.
 Alberta’s Bison Protection Area extends from the far northwest corner of the province down south until the Chinchaga River.
-The Government of Alberta carefully monitors and controls the free-roaming bison herds found in and around Wood Buffalo National Park as to protect the Hay-Zama herd and domestic livestock from contracting tuberculosis and brucellosis.
+The Government of Alberta carefully monitors and controls free-roaming bison herds found in the Bison Protection Area, in addition to those herds found in and around Wood Buffalo National Park as to protect disease free herds and domestic livestock from contracting tuberculosis and brucellosis.

 AWA believes that the Cameron Hills should be formally protected and designated as a Wildland Provincial Park.
 Similar to the multi-stakeholder committee of Hay-Zama, AWA believes that Cameron Hills requires management derived from multiple stakeholder collaboration.
 Potential land uses require careful consideration in order to maintain the natural integrity of this sensitive landscape, and to determine if these activities are compatible with local conservation objectives.
 A transparent process based on consensual decision making that considers economic activities, environmental sensitivities, and cultural priorities will benefit the long term conservation of the Cameron Hills.